quixio/quix-samples/nodejs/web-api/README.md

 # NodeJs Web API Template

-This is an empty template for a web API using Node.js and Express in the Quix serverless environment.
+[This project](https://github.com/quixio/quix-library/tree/main/nodejs/web-api){target="_blank"} is an empty template for a web API using Node.js and Express in the Quix serverless environment.

+## How to run

+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

+Clicking `Setup & deploy` on the library item, deploys a pre-built container in Quix.
+Complete the environment variables to configure the container.

+Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables